Diagnosis and Symptoms | Treatment | For More Information

 - chest and/or abdominal pain

-Your NorthShore gastroenterologist will ask about your medical history and inquire about your dietary habits.
-In addition to conducting a physical exam, your physician may recommend one or more diagnostic tests to measure the degree of your acid reflux such as a 24-hour esophageal pH study or BRAVO study.
+Your NorthShore gastroenterologist will inquire about your medical history and dietary habits.
+In addition to conducting a physical exam, your physician may recommend one or more diagnostic tests to measure the degree of your acid reflux, such as a 24-hour esophageal pH study or BRAVO study.

-Difficulty swallowing may be a sign of more serious conditions.
+Difficulty swallowing may be a sign of a more serious condition.
 As a result of repetitive acid damage to the lining of the esophagus, subsequent scarring can narrow the esophagus producing an esophageal stricture.
-This specific complaint may prompt your physician to recommend an endoscopic procedure to examine your esophagus for this abnormality.
+This specific complaint may prompt your physician to recommend an endoscopy to examine your esophagus.